top of page

 An Overview of Structure, Function, and Activity

 When we think of "church", we usually imagine that brick building down the street with a lofty steeple on top.
-Often, this notion is so ingrained in our mind that it's hard to picture a Church without walls.
+Often, this notion is so cemented in our mind that it's hard to picture a Church without walls.
 But is the Church merely a physical structure or something more?
 You might be surprised to learn that the word “church” comes from the Greek ekklesia, meaning “the assembly of called-out ones.”
 So the building in which Christians meet is simply a gathering spot, NOT the actual Church.
 The true Church is comprised of individuals who trust in Jesus for salvation and are sealed by the Holy Spirit as a sign of their Faith (1 Co.
 12:13).

 The following study will attempt to unravel the true definition of Church and what the Bible reveals about its structure, function, and activities.
-My hope is that we can gain a better understanding of how first-century Christians gathered and what they would have considered normative practice.
+My hope is that we can gain a better understanding of how first-century Christians would have gathered and what they would have considered normative practice.

 A BIBLICAL DEFINITION OF CHURCH